rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 comments: true
 ---

-How the DNS of OpenShift 4 works?
-And the operators to manage them?
-And how can I check the resolution basics within and externally to my OCP4 cluster?
+How does the DNS of OpenShift 4 work?
+And the operators to manage it?
+And how can I check the resolution basics within and outside my OCP4 cluster?

 Let's dig and nslookup it out!